etag/user_documentation/User_Guide_for_ETAG.md

 ETAG will generate two tape copies of all data on a monthly basis within the University of Oklahoma (OU) OURRstore (FIXME: needs implementation).

-With three storage locations (main on AWS RDS, daily rolling backups on AWS S3, and monthly static and permanent on the OU OURRstore tape system), even a simultaneous and catastrophic failure in 2/3 of facilities will not result in the loss of ETAG data.
+With three storage locations (main on AWS RDS, daily rolling backups on AWS S3, and monthly static on AWS S3), even a simultaneous and catastrophic failure in 2/3 of facilities will not result in the loss of ETAG data.
 Hopefully, most users will also keep local copies of their data for 4 locations for any given dataset.

 ## Visualize data
 The ETAG portal currently offers two data types, two options for tag read displays, and four filters.